tagged/twemproxy/README.md

 + Use CFLAGS="-O1" ./configure && make
 + Use CFLAGS="-O3 -fno-strict-aliasing" ./configure && make
 + `autoreconf -fvi && ./configure` needs `automake` and `libtool` to be installed

-## Testing

-See [tests/README.rst](tests/README.rst) for the more extensive integration tests written in python and nosetests.

-If you want to unit test a C function, see the unit tests in the `src` folder.
-A tiny number of test cases exist that can be run with `make check` (`test_all.c`).

 ## Features